microtrain/bootcamp/16-Ionic/03-IonicAuth/README.md

 # Ionic: Auth

-For this lesson we will re-create Auth based on command run a CLI program called *ionicAuth*.
-The ionic command serves as both an alias for Angular's ```ng``` command and it's own progam as it adds some Ionic sugar on top of the Angular CLI.
+For this lesson, we will re-create Auth based on command run a CLI program called *ionicAuth*.
+The ionic command serves as both an alias for Angular's ng command and it's own program as it adds some Ionic sugar on top of the Angular CLI.

 ```sh
 cd ~